qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

 * As residual units, pixels and map units can be chosen.
 * For the PDF report, a left and right margin can be defined and you can also set the paper size for the PDF map.
-* Finally, you can activate to |checkbox| :guilabel:`show georeferencer window docked`.
+* Finally, you can activate to |checkbox| :guilabel:`Show Georeferencer window docked`.

 .. _`georeferencer_running`: